International Nurses Day

 Like many frontline staff, Vicky has been redeployed to the Intensive Care Unit (ICU) under Covid-19 as emergency treatment has taken priority over relatively routine treatment.
 Of course there is an inevitable knock on effect for people seeking treatment for skull base and pituitary, and other conditions.
 Minimising this impact will be one of many challenges for nurses like Vicky, and other staff, post Covid-19.

-On hearing Vicky is a Veronica "Vicky" The Hub sent her a link to one of its favourite upbeat Russian pop songs, Chica by Arthur Piroshkov with the refrain "Veronika - Chica!".
-This is a bonus track not available on the playlist.
+On hearing Vicky is a Veronica "Vicky" The Hub sent her a link to one of his favourite upbeat Russian pop songs, Chica by Arthur Piroshkov, with the refrain "Veronika - Chica!".
+This is a bonus track not available on the Spotify playlist.
 Vicky said the link arrived at the end of a particularly hard shift and it was just the tonic she needed.

 YouTube video: Арtур Пирожков "Чика" (Arthur Piroshkov "Chica")

 The playlist concludes with Tina Turner's The Best, the opening song to The Hub's Epsom Hospital Radio weekly Friday mornings 10-12am show, and tribute to all the staff at the hospital and across the NHS.

 To Vicky and nurses everywhere, past and present, from The Hub: You're simply The Best - Thank you!